 ROCK ON: GEAR TO GET YOU CLIMBING OUTSIDE

-Fresh air, beautiful places and a dose of adventure – nothing quite compares to the buzz of climbing on real rock.
+Fresh air, beautiful places and a dose of adventure – nothing quite compares to the buzz of climbing on rock.
 Outdoor climbing is a chance to explore new areas, build confidence and join a great social scene with a past rich in legends.
 After experiencing the touch and feel of natural rock, whether famous Peak gritstone or the sea cliffs of the southwest, you’ll never look back.

-But getting onto rock for the first time can be a daunting experience.
+But getting onto the rock for the first time can be a daunting experience.
 What skills should you have?
 And more importantly, what do you need to get started?
 We’ve got this – let us get you geared up for your first outdoor climbing adventure.

 Climbing Shoes

-Harness
+Climbing Harness

-Helmet
+Climbing Helmet

-Nuts
+Climbing Nuts

-Most wall climbers heading outside for the first time will instinctively gravitate towards bolted routes on sport climbs.
-Trad climbing on the other hand involves placing your own gear.
-Mentally, that’s a step-up but it adds adventure, teaches self-reliance and opens up more possibilities on where you can climb.
-Any rack begins with a selection of nuts, and wallnuts are among the best on the market due to their design and construction.
+Most wall climbers heading outside for the first time will instinctively gravitate towards bolted routes on sports climbs.
+Trad climbing, on the other hand, involves placing your gear.
+Mentally, that’s a step up, but it adds adventure, teaches self-reliance and opens up more possibilities on where you can climb.
+Any rack begins with a selection of nuts, and Wallnuts are among the best on the market due to their design and construction.
 Placed well, they provide bomber protection.
+Don’t forget your DMM Nutbuster to help remove wedged nuts.
+With a wide rubber handle to make it easier to hold, it ensures you don’t skin your knuckles when your hand slips off.

-Hoodie & Beanie
+Climbing Hoodies & Beanie Hats

 Let us know you agree to cookies